 What about customers that aren’t your customers yet?
 Building relationships with prospective customers is important as well.
 There are Proper Ways to Prospect new business and there is also a wrong way.
 Do not, I repeat, do not be pushy as this will drive people into the next county just so they can get away from you.
 Prospecting new business comes down to one simple thing, being a nice human and giving people information that can help them make an informed decision when it comes time for them to buy.
 Everything else is just window dressing.

 Relationships with clients or outside entities are supposed to make your life easier and take some of the load off your plate.
-In a lot of situations, however, that is not the case and it actually leads to making your life more stressful.
-These relationships closely parallel, marriage relationships in the Top 3 Ways to Improve Client Agency Relationships.
+In a lot of situations, however, that is not the case and it actually leads to making your life more stressful, which can be seen in Graphic Designer’s Biggest Pet Peeves.
+These relationships closely parallel marriage relationships in the Top 3 Ways to Improve Client Agency Relationships.
 Being open and transparent with each other, trusting that everybody is doing their best, and over-communicating are all things that make a client/agency relationship run smoothly.

 Now the most important of all the relationships, the people that you work with every single day.
 Your employees and co-workers’ relationships are paramount to the success of your business.
 Culture starts from the ground up and it’s impossible to build culture if everyone you work with doesn’t like each other.
 An easy way to improve these relationships making sure everybody knows what is expected of them.